zquintana/SunSearchBundle/README.md

 Installation is a quick (I promise!)
 3 step process:

-1. Download ZQSunSearchBundle
+1. Download SunSearchBundle
 2. Enable the Bundle
-3. Configure the ZQSunSearchBundle
+3. Configure the SunSearchBundle

 ### Step 1: Download ZQSunSearchBundle